-The consolidated financial statements have been prepared on a historical cost basis.
+The consolidated financial statements have been prepared on a historical cost basis, except for the Group's financial assets at FVOCI, which are stated at fair value.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, regardless of whether that price is directly observable or estimated using another valuation technique.